Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 Features
 -------------------------------------
 * Import bundle/global translations from any type of translation file
+* Import only specific translations (onlu from console command)
+* Force import to overwrite existing translations with same domain/keyword/locale
 * Store translations from any type of resource (default DoctrineORM database (sql))
 * Edit stored translations from the backend interface
 * Add new translations from the backend interface